dotnet/EntityFramework.Docs/entity-framework/core/saving/cascade-delete.md

 If the principal/parent entity is deleted, then the foreign key values of the dependents/children will no longer match the primary or alternate key of _any_ principal/parent.
 This is an invalid state, and will cause a referential constraint violation in most databases.

-There are two options for resolving this invalid state:
+There are two options to avoid this referential constraint violation:

 1. Set the FK values to null
 2. Also delete the dependent/child entities